jenkinsci/acceptance-test-harness/README.markdown

 When run for the first time, this will create a virtual machine.
 To make repeated tests easy, the VM won't get shut down automatically at the end.
 To do so, cd `vagrant/ubuntu` and run `vagrant halt`.
 You can run any other vagrant commands in this manner, which is useful for debugging.

+You can create `pre-configure.sh` and/or `post-configure.sh` as needed to customize.

 ### Running one test
 You can run a single cucumber test by pointing to a test scenario in terms of its file name and line number like `bundle exec cucumber features/freestyle_build.feature:6`